Monterey–Salinas Transit: Hubs

 The primary passenger hubs of the MST system are the Monterey Transit Plaza and the Salinas Transit Center, which serve most local and regional services.
-The Salinas hub will be relocated to the Salinas Intermodal Transportation Center in 2022 when Caltrain service is extended to Salinas.
+The Salinas hub is planned to be relocated to the Salinas Intermodal Transportation Center when Caltrain service is extended to Salinas.
 Smaller hubs include Watsonville Transit Center, Marina Transit Exchange, Sand City Station, CSUMB, Del Monte Center, and Carmel Plaza.

 Operations

 MST performs maintenance and refueling at four facilities: